 - 1. A Shareholder who is entitled to participate, speak and vote at the meeting is entitled to appoint a proxy to attend and vote on behalf of him/her by electronic means as per the attached guidelines. - 2.
 A proxy need not be a Shareholder of the Company. - 3.
 The Form of Proxy is enclosed for this purpose. - 4.
-Shareholders are advised to follow the Guidelines and Attendance Registration Process for the Annual General Meeting attached hereto.
+Shareholders are advised to follow the Guidelines and Attendance Registration Process for the Annual General Meeting available on the Corporate Website of the Company and the Website of the Colombo Stock Exchange.